ethereum/devp2p/caps/snap.md

 - Nodes **must** always respond to the query.
 - If the node does **not** have the state for the requested state root, it **must** return an empty reply.
 It is the responsibility of the caller to query an available state.
-- The responding node is allowed to return less data than requested (serving QoS limits), but the node **must** return at least one account, unless there are no more accounts in the account trie, in which case it **must** answer with an empty response.
+- The responding node is allowed to return less data than requested (serving QoS limits), but the node **must** return at least one account, unless there are no more accounts in the account trie, in which case it **must** answer with a non-existence proof.
+- The responding node **must** Merkle prove the starting hash (even if it does not exist) and the last returned account (if any exists after the starting hash).

 Rationale: